Refresh your home for less with these Memorial Day 2023 furniture deals | CNN Underscored

 Lowe’s

-Check out the Lowe’s Memorial Day sale for everything from DIY and home improvement — and a ton of major furniture deals.
+Check out the Lowe’s Memorial Day sale for everything for DIY and home improvement — and a ton of major furniture deals.

 We don’t just love this seven-piece rattan set because it’s $1,221 off until May 24 (although that did catch our eye).
 But its rust-proof metal frame makes it ultra-durable for seasons to come.